Ted MacDougall

-Edward John MacDougall (born 8 January 1947 in Inverness) is a Scottish former footballer.

-MacDougall was a prolific goalscorer who played for eight teams, scoring 256 goals in 535 League appearances and winning seven full international caps for Scotland.
+Edward John MacDougall (born 8 January 1947) is a Scottish former footballer who played as a forward.
+He was a prolific goalscorer who played for eight teams, scoring 256 goals in 535 League appearances and winning seven full international caps for Scotland.
 In an FA Cup tie for AFC Bournemouth, in November 1971, he scored nine goals in an 11–0 win against Margate.
 He formed a successful striking partnership with Phil Boyer at four of his clubs.

 Playing career

-MacDougall was raised in Inverness, moving to Widnes, Lancashire, with his parents shortly after his 12th birthday.
+MacDougall was born and raised in Inverness, moving to Widnes, Lancashire, with his parents shortly after his 12th birthday.
 He subsequently played in a local men's amateur league, and worked as a trainee compositor on a local newspaper.

 Liverpool

 MacDougall joined Liverpool as an apprentice in 1964 and, on the day he turned 19, he was offered a professional contract at Anfield by manager Bill Shankly.
 However, MacDougall did not make it at Liverpool, where Ian St. John, Roger Hunt and Tony Hateley shared the goal-scoring duties, and made no first-team appearances.